snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-web-data-model/passthrough-fields/index.md

 - Sessions uses the field value from the _first_ `page_view` or `page_ping` event (order is based on `derived_tstamp`, `dvce_created_tstamp`, then `event_id` in case of a tie)
 - Users uses the first and last sessions for that user, which means if you want a field passed through to the users table, you must first make it available in the sessions table

-As mentioned, the fields are passed through _as is_, which means it is not currently possible aggregate the value of a field across a page view or session as we do some other fields in the table, in the case where this is required, you should build a [custom model](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-custom-models/index.md) as in older versions of the package.
+As mentioned, the fields are passed through _as is_, which means it is not currently possible to aggregate the value of a field across a page view or session as we do some other fields in the table, in the case where this is required, you should build a [custom model](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-custom-models/index.md) as in older versions of the package.

 To enable the passthrough fields, you need to set the relevant variable in your root `dbt_project.yml` file; `snowplow__page_view_passthroughs`, `snowplow__session_passthroughs`, `snowplow__user_first_passthroughs`, and `snowplow__user_last_passthroughs` for page views, sessions, and users (first and lasts) respectively.
 The variables are lists of fields; either the name of the field or a dictionary specifying the SQL and alias for the field e.g.